Ecological debt: Key debates

 Although some recent emerging countries have participated in the increase of carbon emissions, the situation tend to stay uneven in-between developing and developed countries regarding who is affected the most versus who pollutes the most.

 Recent studies on ecological debt focus more on sub-topics as the notion of historical responsibility (whether or not a country is considered ethically responsible or accountable for carbon emissions prior 1990, i.e. when global warming was universally recognized), the components of climate debt (see above sections), the difficulties in deciding when to start counting past emissions and if this debate is slowing the implementation of programs or the legal and political consecration of the debt through treaties.

+Some concerns are brought up that focus on intergenerational ecological debt.
+This specifically highlights how current generations are responsible for preserving ecological integrity for future generations.
+Recent studies have put an emphasize on how if current generations continue to use unsustainable resources it will create environmental liabilities that future generations will have to try to fight and rebuild.
+Scholars argue different ways on how to prevent such debt from being taken on by future generations.
+Some examples of this are creating things such as the Green Climate Fund whose goal is to raise $100 billion annually to help developing nations cope with climate change.

 Present key debates focus on how is the debt going to be paid back.
 First, some academia have pushed for financial debt cancellation rather than being paid for ecological damages and then paying back the country's national financial debt.
 However, financial debts were not even agree by people (in developing countries especially) in the first place, calling it the unfair "Volcker debt".
 Accepting this option could hold the risk of giving legitimize credits to these financial debts.
-A second solution proposed is the Basic Income Guarantee (BIG) or the universal basic income.
+A second solution proposed is the Basic income guarantee (BIG) or the universal basic income.
 It consists on regular cash payments to everyone in a community (or country) and has proven a certain efficacy in some places around the world (like Namibia).

-Another debate addresses the fact that the ecological debt risks “commodifying nature” is exhausting ecosystem services.
+Another debate addresses the fact that the ecological debt risks "commodifying nature" is exhausting ecosystem services.
 Researchers have tackled this risk by showing how it will expand the inclination of objectifying, monetizing and ultimately commodifying nature.
 Moreover, the language of debt, repayments, credits and so forth is understood in Northern countries mostly, and is mostly focused on recognition of wrongdoing but not payment for loss of services for instance.